blogtheristo/blogtheristo/README.md

 My mission as an engineer is to fight climate change, erosion, and droughts with building and publishing new solutions done with AI, Quantum, Machine Learning, Cloud technologies.

-We at Lifetime Studios love innovating and building software solutions for the NEW H2AI electrification age.
+We at Lifetime Studios love innovating and building software solutions for the electrification age.

-My team is passionate helping friends and working with clients
+My team is passionate helping friends and working with clients.
+NEW NIS2 available from Lifetime Consulting.

 ### Lifetime World: We are the Champions